BOSTON – “So, you’re here about Dad,” the sweet lady with the strangely familiar face says as she shuffles from the front door to the living room.

 “One day I woke up to the fact that I had a wife and two little girls to look after – and that I’d better get busy doing it (focusing on a business career rather than golf).
 I’m glad I did.”

 Ouimet’s career path was astounding.
 Not only was he a Hall of Fame golfer, he was president of the NHL Boston Bruins, in 1931, and vice president of baseball's Boston Braves, in '41.
 He was a U.S. Army solider, participating in golf exhibitions as fund raisers for the Red Cross.
 He even served on the USGA Executive Committee, despite the organization stripping him of his amateur status during his heyday.

-His final job was as a financial advisor at Brown Brothers, Harriman.
+His final job was as a financial adviser at Brown Brothers, Harriman.
 “We weren’t rich.
 Dad always made sure to tell us that,” Barbara says.
 “But we always had what we needed and much of what we wanted.
 I never knew the Depression.”

 One of her favorite stories regarding her father occurred while he worked at BBH: